- Refined EQ curves, SonEQ Pro sounds remarkably close to the analog equipment it emulates.

 - LP+HS: Combines low-pass with positive high-shelf.
 As low-pass is introduced, a high-shelf is coupled with positive gain, creating a slight resonance which results in the experience of increased mids.

 - LP: A very musical sounding low-pass filter 6 dB / Oct.

 - LP-HS: Couples a low-pass filter 6 dB / Oct with a simultaneously applied negative gain high-shelf.

 - HS: High-shelf with negative gain.

 High-pass: While the slope is highly effective for cutting, it’s the carefully sculpted attenuation near the slope that makes this filter especially soft and sweet.

 Low-pass: The low-pass filter is a smooth 12 dB/oct, which combines two 6 dB/oct filters in cascade.
-Application of the filter results in soft attenuation of high frequencies, recommended for restoration of a natural sound on material which suffers from overhyped high frequencies.
+Application of the filter results in soft attenuation of high frequencies recommended for restoration of a natural sound on the material which suffers from overhyped high frequencies.

 When “Drive” is set to a value of zero, SonEQ Pro’s pre-amp section is designed to impartsubtle warmth without overt coloration of your mix.
-Round lows, warm mids, soft and natural highs, and enhanced perception of transients result from SonEQ Pro’s two stage saturation.
+Round lows, warm mids, soft and natural highs, and enhanced perception of transients result from SonEQ Pro’s two-stage saturation.

-The “Drive” control governs both the overall preamp saturation, and also the saturation amount at the bottom end of the frequency spectrum.
+The “Drive” control governs both the overall preamp saturation and also the saturation amount at the bottom end of the frequency spectrum.
 At a value of zero, saturation remains normal.
-Increasing the drive level will cause the drive knob to act as a low exciter, further saturating and enhancing low frequencies.
+Increasing the drive level will cause the drive knob to act as a low exciter, further saturating, and enhancing low frequencies.